How to Hit Irons Off the Tee

 Now imagine the hand in the photo continued to insert the tee into the ground until the surrounding fingers were ‘pinched’ between the ball and the ground.
 This would approach the ideal tee height for playing iron shots from the tee.
 Personally, I like the ball teed-up even closer to the ground so that I can’t even fit my index finger between the ball and the ground.

-The image to the left is closer to what I consider an ideal teed-up ball height at address and is probably the most irons off teefrequently used by beginners when learning how to hit irons off the tee.
+The image to the left is closer to what I consider an ideal teed-up ball height at address and is probably the most frequently used by beginners when learning how to hit irons off the tee.
 I prefer the ball slightly closer to the ground when I play my iron tee-shots, but I think the difference between the wrong tee-height in the image above and the more ideal tee-height (to the left) is fairly obvious.

 Remember when playing any iron shots, the clubface at address needs to be square and the ideal contact is a descending blow starting just below the center line of the ball.
 Check out more specifics about how improving your iron play can help lower your score.